Often, but not quite always, done for the purpose of Fanservice.

 - In Ace Ventura: When Nature Calls, things got a bit hot for the title character whilst spying on someone from within a tank disguised as a rhino.
 After stripping bare, he finds that the tank door is jammed, so he crawls out through the rhinobot's vagina, meaning that a safari-going family got to witness a rhino giving birth to a fully-grown, naked human.

-- Betsy Parker's character does this to herself — deliberately turning up the heat to give her an excuse to disrobe — in the 1983 teen sex comedy Private School.
+- Betsy Russell's character does this to herself — deliberately turning up the heat to give her an excuse to disrobe — in the 1983 teen sex comedy Private School.

 - Nancy Drew, of all people, gets caught in this trope during Two Points to Murder when she's locked in a basketball team's sauna.
 She removes shirt, jeans, socks and shoes, which (though it's not expressly mentioned) leaves her in her underwear when she finally figures out how to escape.